JonToler/orderPizza/README.md

 ## Behaviors
 ##### Ping-Pong
-* _Allow the user to choose toppings and size for the pizza they'd like to order._
+* _Allow the user to choose toppings and size for the pizza they'd like to order. ex: selecting a small 13" small will return a base price of $10._